 Overcurrent appears on the LCD and the FAULT (red) LED is on.
-The PWR (green), CHG (green) and INV (green) LED's are off.
+The PWR (green), CHG (green) and INV (green) LEDs are off.

-Figure 5-19, Overcurrent Fault
+Figure 5-18, Overcurrent Fault

-• Overcurrent - This fault causes the inverter to shutdown to protect internal power components and may be caused by an excessive AC load.
+• Overcurrent - This fault shuts down the inverter to protect internal power components.
+The fault may be caused by an excessive AC load.
 If the overload condition lasts for less than 10 seconds, the unit will automatically restart and resume operation.
-However, if the overcurrent condition occurs more than 10 seconds, the unit will shut down and will require a manual restart.
+However, if the overcurrent condition occurs for more than 10 seconds, the unit will shut down and will require a manual restart.

-Remedy: This fault usually occurs because the connected AC loads are larger than the inverter's output capacity, there is a wiring short on the AC output or the wires are incorrectly wired.
-Once the AC loads are reduced or the output wiring is corrected; manually restart the inverter to resume operation.
-If this fault condition continues after all these recommendation, perform a inverter reset (see section 6.2).
+Remedy: This fault usually occurs because the connected AC loads are larger than the inverter's output capacity, there is a wiring short on the AC output, or the wires are incorrectly installed.
+Once the AC loads are reduced or the output wiring is corrected, manually restart the inverter to resume operation.
+If this fault condition continues after all these recommendations, perform a inverter reset (see Section 6.2).

-FET Overload appears on the LCD and the FAULT (red) LED is on.
-The PWR (green), CHG (green) and INV (green) LED's are off.
+FET Overload appears on the LCD.
+The FAULT (red) LED is on.
+The PWR (green), CHG (green), and INV (green) LEDs are off.

-Figure 5-20, FET Overload Fault
+Figure 5-19, FET Overload Fault